simoncoulton/dotfiles/README.md

 # README

-Minimalistic development dotfiles for an unobtrustive experience with sensible defaults.
+Minimalistic development dotfiles and bootstrapping for an unobtrustive experience with sensible defaults.

 ## Installation